-The title of singer-songwriter-musician Eric Barao’s new album is an obvious dig at how some people might view his style of music.
+The title of the new album from singer-songwriter-musician Eric Barao is an obvious dig at how some people might view his style of music.
 Which in itself a tragic commentary on the state of modern pop music, when such densely textured, melodically/harmonically fecund work can be dismissed as irrelevant in 2019.

-While the severely limiting term “power pop” might be lazily bandied about when discussing Barao’s songwriting and delivery, it would be more accurate – in my opinion – to label the music found on Obsolete, especially in the contemporary context as “art-pop”.
+While the severely limiting term “power pop” might be lazily bandied about when discussing the songwriting and delivery of Eric Barao, it would be more accurate – in my opinion – to label the music found on Obsolete, especially in the contemporary context as “art-pop”.

 Naturally, there is a tendency to assess songs like the baroque “Nothing to See”, the crunchy guitar driven “Unhappy Ending” and jaunty R&B-inflecting title track as somewhat ‘retro’ – which is more a reflection on form rather than substance.